nimeshaTJ/Cats/README.md

 Before running the program, install the required external packages using the following commands:

 pip install pygame==2.0.1

 pip install numpy==1.16.6

 ## Usage

+1. Run the program using the following command:

+python3 Cats.py terrain.csv landmarks.csv

+2. Enter "M" or "V" for neighbourhood choice

+3. Enter number of hours to simulate (1 hour = 1 timestep)

+4. Enter initial number of cats

+5. Interact with the simulation using the following keys:

+‘s’ – toggles the visualisation of cat scents (blue for male and pink for female)

+‘f’ – toggles  the visualisation of food scents

+‘w’ – toggles  the visualisation of water scents

+6. Enter "Y" or "N" to save final grid state or not

+7. Enter "Y" or "N" to save event log or not

 ## Contents